 Traditionally, equity finance below public market level has been provided by business angels and venture capitalists.
 During the recession the dynamic has changed.
 Although new investments are being made, third parties are often investing to protect earlier investments.

 Measures such as EIS have tried to promote investment in entrepreneurial businesses, but have hardly been sufficient to stimulate easing of the equity environment in times of economic difficulty.

 Chris Walklett, Business Tax Partner at PEM, explained: “Without funding there will be little development of the intellectual property.
 Clearly the recession has impacted on the availability of external funding, but it is lack of equity funding rather than debt funding that appears to be one of the greatest weaknesses in the UK development and commercialisation of IP.”

 The report states further that as a result of the recession, 67 per cent of respondents have introduced more flexible working arrangements for staff, with 42 per cent also bringing in more part-time job sharing arrangements.
-Working from home has become another popular option to retain and sustain staff, with 37 per cent offering this more often – a phenomenon our own Jan Cavelle explored in her latest column.
+Working from home has become another popular option to retain and sustain staff, with 37 per cent offering this more often.

 However, the report also reveals concerns over the quality of our future workforce.
 Students are noticeably moving away from science-focused degrees, potentially leading to a serious lack of qualified future employees in the technology sector.